gregurco/jobeet-tutorial/docs/days/day-11.md

         engines: 'twig'
 ```

-`FOSUserBundle` uses `twig` templating engine and we have to specify it explicitly.
+`FOSUserBundle` uses `twig` templating engine, and we have to specify it explicitly.

 ### User Entity